uraj1/Taskify-Your-Premier-Productivity-Companion/README.md

 # Taskify
 Taskify is a versatile and user-friendly TODO app designed to help you stay organized, boost your productivity, and manage your tasks with ease.
 Whether you're a student, professional, or anyone looking to streamline their daily tasks, Taskify has got you covered.
+This web-app is made using React Js and Tailwind CSS

 # Key Features: